|Nutritional Guidelines (per serving)|

 - 2 (20-ounce) cans pork and beans (partially drained)

 - 1/4 cup mustard

-- Combine onion, pork and beans, ketchup and mustard in the prepared slow cooker and stir to blend.
+Combine the onion, the two cans of pork and beans, ketchup, and mustard in the prepared slow cooker and stir to blend.